-Last week, IMAX reported strong third quarter earnings, evidence of its position as one of the healthiest exhibitors in the global market.
-Blockbuster movie releases during the quarter such as BLACK WIDOW, SHANG-CHI AND THE LEGEND OF THE TEN RINGS and NO TIME TO DIE (in select international markets) propelled IMAX to revenues of $56.6M, narrowing their quarterly loss to $8.4M.
+Last week, IMAX reported strong third-quarter earnings, evidence of its position as one of the healthiest exhibitors in the global market.
+Blockbuster movie releases during the quarter such as BLACK WIDOW, SHANG-CHI AND THE LEGEND OF THE TEN RINGS, and NO TIME TO DIE (in select international markets) propelled IMAX to revenues of $56.6M, narrowing their quarterly loss to $8.4M.
 In normal times, a quarterly loss would not be something to cheer about.
-However, the pandemic has clobbered big exhibition for 18 months, and this narrow loss for IMAX in Q3 is an achievement, hinting that a return to profitability may be around the corner.
+However, the pandemic has clobbered big exhibitions for 18 months, and this narrow loss for IMAX in Q3 is an achievement, hinting that a return to profitability may be around the corner.

 During their earnings call, IMAX CEO Richard Gelfond explained that a key to their current and future success is that, “IMAX is in the blockbuster business — and blockbusters will grow their dominance as more mid-tier films move to stream platforms.”
 Many in the industry will question whether it is a bit premature to conclude that mid-tier films can no longer be successful in theatres.
 For example, Wes Anderson’s THE FRENCH DISPATCH is currently lighting up the specialty box office, produced on a budget of $25M.
 However, it is certainly true that IMAX’s moviegoers are drawn in by blockbusters.